MintMCP

 • Session-aware routing with Azure native services

-• 80-150ms latency for cloud-based deployment
+• 80-150ms latency for cloud-based deployment, depending on configuration

 • Kubernetes-native architecture for multi-tenant routing